ChemeketaCS/csweb/content/courses/cs161/202020/week09.md

 {{< youtube videoid="Evra7WBVZTA" title="Struct Basics" >}}
 {{< youtube videoid="7mY4_oe9Ga4" title="Structs and Arrays" >}}

-Do the structs CPPLab by Friday
+Do Structs CPPLab

 ### Assignment

-Start work on the assignment—this final assignment has a longer deadline week, but it does require a bit of work to get set up and going.
-The FinalExample.cpp from the Structs And Arrays video should be helpful in figuring out how to structure your data/program—make sure to get the source code from Classroom files and check it out.
+Start working on the assignment.
+Because this is the final assignment, the deadline will work a little differently.
+You will have two weeks to work on it, but no late work will be accepted (because the week after that will be finals week).
+This assignment does require a bit of work to get set up and going, so be sure to start early.

-### Photochop
+### PhotoChop

-This video introduces the PhotoChop project (see Classroom files link for project and PDF guide file).
-It puts together different concepts from throughout the course and gives you experience going into a codebase and working with code you did not write (this is what most software developers spend most of their time doing):

-{{< youtube videoid="fdcLM7_4zLU" title="Photochop" >}}

-PhotoChop mini-assignment (turned in through elearn but scored with CPPLabs) is to make (at least) two new image functions—you should make one each from two different categories (Create New Image, Basic Image, Complex Image Modifcation, Moving Pixels, Combining Pixels, and Multiple Files).
-Due Friday of week 10.

-I will use Photochop as the basis for one question on the final.
-It contains a moderately complex structure you should already be familiar with, meaning I can use it to ask you to write some code without having to spend a lot of time figuring out a new array I'm asking you to work with.
+I have introduced an extra credit assignment called PhotoChop, which gives you a fun way to experiment with image manipulation and working in a codebase that you didn't make yourself (which is what most programmers spend most of their time doing).
+This assignment is due at the same time as the regular assignment, and also will not be accepted late.

+Previous versions of this class used the PhotoChop assignment as the basis for a question on the final; that is not true this term, and I have tried to remove all mention of it, but in case you have found something to that effect, it is wrong.
+The final will not refer to PhotoChop.